fadden/CiderPress2/DiskArc/FS/Pascal-notes.md

 ```
 All multi-byte integers are stored in little-endian order.

 Directory entries are packed together.
-When an entry is deleted, the entries that follow are
-moved up, and the unused entry is zeroed out.
-Entries are sorted by starting block number, so
+Entries are sorted by starting block number, so when a
-when a file is created it may be necessary to slide the following entries down.
+file is created it may be necessary to slide the following entries down.
+When an entry is deleted,
+the entries that follow are moved up.
+Unused regions of the disk do not have directory entries;
+their existence is implied when the "next block" of one file is not equal to the "start block"
+of the next file.

+Entries past the end of the list have their filename lengths set to zero.
+It is possible to
+"undelete" a file by making a new one with the Filer, in the same space with the same size.

 To see file types and empty disk regions, request an E)xtended directory listing from the F)iler.

+Entries with zero length (single block allocated, bytes used == 0) will be silently removed
+when the system boots.
+As of Pascal 1.1, entries with zero blocks (start == next) but a nonzero
+byte count are not removed (note these are illegal).

 ### Timestamps ###